 A consent order is a legally binding court order that shows how a divorcing couple intend to divide any assets and finances they hold within their marriage.

-It is worth obtaining a consent order even if you feel you have little or unsubstantial assets, because if your financial situation was to improve you could be claimed against.
+It is worth obtaining a consent order even if you feel you have little or unsubstantial assets, because if your financial situation was to improve you could be claimed against, even years after separation.

 Most solicitors firms will charge over £700 + VAT for them to draft your agreed financial settlement.
-Our qualified solicitors can do this for just £139 fixed fee with no hidden, extra or hourly fees.Apply Online Today for £139
+Our qualified solicitors can do this for just £199 fixed fee with no hidden, extra or hourly fees.Order Your Consent Order - £199

 Obtaining a consent order through court is the only way divorcing parties can ensure that any agreement reached is legally enforceable, but what can actually be put into a consent order?